Setbyol Oh from oh-licht, Berlin, Germany

 Setbyol Oh has been living in Germany for over 20 years.
 Her long stay in Germany provided Oh with an opportunity to explore her origins and so opting to use the most traditional Korean material seems to be fate.
 She began creating her light objects in 2012 while living on an island in the North Sea — Sylt.
 While experiencing a difficult time, for her the process of creating these lanterns was meditative.

-is a 6 meter long tube made of mulberry paper and wicker, in which LED lights are installed.
-Very thin sheets of silk paper are individually pleated and then turned into a leave shape.
-About 1500 of these wrinkled paper leaves are glued onto the tube's surface.
+' is a 6-8 meter long tube made of mulberry paper wrapped around wicker and brass, in which an LED light strap is installed.
+Very thin sheets of pleated silk paper are turned into a leave shape by twisting one end.
+About 1500-2000 of these wrinkled paper leaves are glued onto the tube's surface.
 This organic shape subtlety provides a warm and delicate atmosphere within a space.
 For artist Setbyol Oh this light object symbolizes a path that shows where she comes from and where she is going.
 The path is flexible and can be put in any shape or simply be laid down straight.